jonathonadams/angular-client/README.md

 To run the tests, run `npm test`

-TODO:

-- Add additional tests to the todo reducer

 ### End to End test.

 E2E Test are rung using [TestCafe](https://testcafe.devexpress.com/).
 These are located in the `/e2e` directory.